Yitzchak Ginsburgh: Music and art

 Ginsburgh began composing at a very young age.
 He has composed hundreds of songs and original melodies in the Chassidic tradition.
 He has also composed a number of musical compositions in the genre of world music.
 His music has been published in dozens of discs, which include discs that conserve Chassidic songs and melodies from bygone eras.

-Rabbi Ginsburgh has appeared and sung together with Shlomo Carlebach.
+Rabbi Ginsburgh has appeared and sung together with Rabbi Shlomo Carlebach.

-Russian violin virtuoso, Sanya Kroytor has performed renderings of some of Rabbi Ginsbrugh's compositions, and has played violin accompaniment to Rabbi Ginsburgh singing the Chassidic melody Tzama Lecha Nafshi.
+Russian violin virtuoso Sanya Kroytor has performed renderings of some of Rabbi Ginsburgh's compositions, and has played violin accompaniment to Rabbi Ginsburgh singing the Chassidic melody Tzama Lecha Nafshi.

 Ginsburgh's compositions are performed by a number of musicians and singers, including Shuli Rand, Erez Lev Ari, Yosef Karduner, Yishai Ribo, Aharon Razel, Shlomo Katz, and Daniel Zamir.

 Israeli musician, Ariel Zilber, performs some of Ginsburgh's works.

 Ginsburgh has also co-designed a number of pieces of Jewelry based on ancient Kabbalistic ideas, expressing love, peace and grace.